 Advanced Certifications assess practitioners’ ability to demonstrate, to Professional Assessors, that they are competent as a PM.
 We assess practitioners according to the Units and Performance Criteria of our IPMA-published standards.
 This is a significantly more-advanced way to determine performance potential than entry-level, exam-based certifications.
 Of course, it is also a more stringent process for the certificant.
 The difference?
 Demonstrated, documented PM Competence.

 This may be why there are thousands of generic PM trainers and classes (and some are very good at what they do).
 But, there may only be dozens of true and reliable PM Competence Enablers.

-If this program has been in place since our founding, why highlight Competence Enablers today?
+If The Competence Enabler program has been in place since our founding, why highlight it today?
 Simple answer: We are in the process of delivering the last component of our advanced Competence-based PM Certification Program.
 In the next month, we will begin piloting the assessment and certification of IPMA Level-A, certified Projects Director (Program Manager).

 That will complete our suite of entry level (IPMA Level-D) through Advanced Certifications (IPMA-C, B and A):

 - IPMA Level-D®: Certified Project Associate (similar to other organizations’ knowledge-based certs)